 We used a Hookah Diving System which allows us to dive to over 30 meters, and dive during the strong rip currents as we are always secured to my boat.
 When the Marine Parks where introduced, we always adhered to the park boundaries.

 The rich and diverse habitats of Port Phillip are home to a huge array of marine life and plants.
-The Port Phillip Taxonomic Toolkit and The Australian Museum provides information, data, images to identify the rich marine life of this magnificent area.
+The Australian Museum and Port Phillip Bay Marine Life provides information, data, images to identify the rich marine life of this magnificent area.

 We are all PADI Advanced Open Water Divers

 The whole area is part of the former Yarra River Bed.
 All dives are characterised by a spectacular wall which has large undercuts housing Large Crayfish, Beautiful Soft Corals, Blue Devilfish, and an abundance of other Fish Life including Silver Trumpeter, Leatherjackets ,the Rosy Wrasse, Port Jackson Sharks and the inquisitive Long Snout Boarfish , Nudibranch's , along with literally Thousands of Fish.
 This area, due to the Deep Water and Marine Environment is certainly Great White Shark territory, but luckily we had never encountered any problems at all.

 The scenery, rock formations, the sheer drop-offs, and the most abundant fish life you will ever see, make this without doubt, The Best Dive Experience Ever !!

 The Adrenalin really gets a pumping diving this area !!